unitaryfund/qrack/README.md

 Copyright (c) Daniel Strano 2017.
 All rights reserved.
-(See "qrack.hpp" for additional information.)
+(See "par_for.hpp" for additional information.)
 Licensed under the GNU General Public License V3, (except where noted).
 See LICENSE.md in the project root or https://www.gnu.org/licenses/gpl-3.0.en.html for details.